-Join James Williamson for an in-depth discussion in this video Administering sites, part of Web Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video Administering sites, part of Introduction to Web Design and Development.

 - If you've chosen to host your own site…you'll need to work with your hosting company's web server…to control and manage your site.…Although the server will handle most of what you need…for basic sites just automatically,…it really helps to understand what's going on behind…the scenes and what you're likely to encounter.…So to demonstrate this I've opened up my web server…control panel for my sample desolve.org site.…Now I'm hosting this site through the hosting company…called bluehost, I love those guys,…but this is not a recommendation for them…or even a demonstration of how their web server works.…